dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-6.md

 `TitleFilter` is the filter string.
 The property is provided the [`[SupplyParameterFromQuery]` attribute](xref:Microsoft.AspNetCore.Components.SupplyParameterFromQueryAttribute), which lets Blazor know that the value of `TitleFilter` should be assigned from the query string when the query string contains a field of the same name (for example, `?titleFilter=road+warrior` yields a `TitleFilter` value of `road warrior`).
 Note that query string field names, such as `titleFilter`, aren't case sensitive.

 The `FilteredMovies` property is an `IQueryable<Movie>`, which is the type for assignment to the `QuickGrid`'s <xref:Microsoft.AspNetCore.Components.QuickGrid.QuickGrid%601.Items%2A> parameter.
 The property filters the list of movies based on the supplied `TitleFilter`.
-If a `TitleFilter` isn't assigned a value from the query string (`TitleFilter` is `null`), then no movies are filtered because an empty string (`string.Empty`) is used for the <xref:System.String.Contains%2A> clause.
+If a `TitleFilter` isn't assigned a value from the query string (`TitleFilter` is `null`), an empty string (`string.Empty`) is used for the <xref:System.String.Contains%2A> clause.
+Therefore, no movies are filtered for display.

 Change the `QuickGrid` component's <xref:Microsoft.AspNetCore.Components.QuickGrid.QuickGrid%601.Items%2A> parameter to use the `movies` collection: